top of page

 We're not as optimistic about the future of D1 Olympic sports as we were a few months ago, and we expect to see a declining number of D1 running opportunities for Nebraska high school athletes as schools shift their recruiting emphasis towards older and international athletes.
 Consequently, it's imperative that aspiring collegiate XC and T&F athletes expand their search to include D2, D3, NAIA and JUCO colleges.
 We've always encouraged students to pick the college that would be their first choice even if they stopped competing, and that advice will be even more relevant in the future.

 Finally, here's the irony of the proposed settlement.
 The named plaintiff, Grant House, was a swimmer at Arizona State.
 Instead of enriching fellow swimmers, his lawsuit may accelerate the decline of Olympic sports at the collegiate level.
-He won the battle but lost the war.
+He may have won the battle but lost the war.

 First published at www.preprunningnerd.com by Jay Slagle on November 17, 2024.
 If you find an error, shoot us an e-mail at jayslagle@hotmail.com and we'll get it fixed.